techwithakhilesh/aws-vpc-componetnt-defination/README.md

 ## 1. Create VPC — vpc-0a024c859ee4d0127
-What

-Main private network in AWS.
+    What-: Main private network in AWS.

-Why

-Isolates your resources securely.
+    Why:-Isolates your resources securely.

-When

-Before creating any AWS resources.
+    When:- Before creating any AWS resources.

 ## 2. Enable DNS Hostnames
-What

-Gives public DNS names to instances.
+    What:- Gives public DNS names to instances.

-Why

-Easy access via hostname.
+    Why:- Easy access via hostname.

-When

-For public EC2 / websites.
+    When:- For public EC2 / websites.

 ## 3. Enable DNS Resolution
 What